-Despite the settlement agreement signed with COFIDE in November 2020, the Company does not currently have the capital required to repay in full the balance owed to COFIDE.
+Despite the settlement agreements signed with COFIDE in November 2020 and June 2021, the Company does not currently have the capital required to repay in full the balance owed to COFIDE.
 If the Company cannot repay in full the balance owed to COFIDE by November 2023 it could lose the Ollachea Project.